cieranholmes/Biofilm2/README.md

 # Biofilm Simulation

 A comprehensive Java simulation of bacterial biofilm formation with Python visualization tools.
 This simulation models the growth, division, and interaction of bacterial cells in a nutrient-limited environment, including EPS (Extracellular Polymeric Substances) production and consumption.

+The simulation is based off of the [2023 Soft Matter article "Interplay of cell motility and self-secreted extracellular polymeric substance induced depletion effects on spatial patterning in a growing microbial colony" by Bera et al](https://pubs.rsc.org/en/content/articlelanding/2023/sm/d3sm01144e).

 ## Structure
 - `simulation/` - Java simulation engine with multi-threaded physics
 - `visualisation/` - Python visualization and analysis tools
-- `article.pdf` - Research paper reference for simulation parameters

 ## Requirements
 - **Java 17+** (uses modern Java features including parallel streams)